Massive power outage in Spain and Portugal leaves thousands stranded and millions without light

 In Lisbon, terminals closed and tourists sat outside waiting for news about flights.

-“We haven’t seen any plane arriving or departing in the 50 minutes we’ve been waiting here,” Dutch tourist Marc Brandsma told the AP.
+“We haven’t seen any plane arriving or departing in the 50 minutes we’ve been waiting here,” Dutch tourist Marc Brandsma said.

 The Spanish Parliament in Madrid closed.
 Play at the Madrid Open tennis tournament was suspended.